mratsim/Arraymancer/Design_document.md

   t.shape
 ```

+The template will not compile due to "Cannot generate B", because due to the conditional when, Nim wants B in all proc declaration.
+The error points to the type declaration and not the proc declaration which makes it a pain to debug.

-The comparison operator "==" fails with "Cannot generate B".
+Furthermore the comparison operator "==" fails with "Cannot generate B" and I found no solution to that.

 Also having more independant types will probably be easier for future features (distributed compute, MPI ?).